NovySan/unl-digifab/projects/project3.md

 Your project needs to have some meaningful behavior, whether preprogrammed, or in response to sensor/user input or interaction.

-We will critique these projects the last week of class, Week 16.
+We will critique these projects the last week of class on 12/04 and 12/06.

+We will present all your work at Open Studios.

 ## Proposal